 My name is Dan, but most people call me Glass.
 I am an urban photographer and writer whose passion is to reclaim buried history and unite people with the past that belongs to them.
 I have always been fascinated by the process by which the world became the way it is, and, more often than not, the answer is history.

 My love letter to abandoned America would start something like, “Hi, I’m a restless geek with a penchant for peeling paint pics,” and would end with, “See you some Saturday night, if you think you’ll like a guy like me.”
 By that last part I mean that I spend a lot of time thinking about the places I visit–who lived/worked/died/loved/ate/slept/learned/worshipped/cried/hugged here, and why, and how?
 One of the furtive motivations for this project is just to get these ideas off my chest and to reconstruct the experiences in a way that makes them processable.

 People live where they are for a reason, usually an economic one.
-Industries define cultural geography; explore one and you’ll discover the other.
-You can’t have factories without facts.
+Industries define cultural geography; explore one and you will discover the other.
+You can not have factories without facts.

-In linguistics–something I know a little about–we operate under the assumption of homomorphism and compositionally; that form and meaning are inextricably connected and the meaning of the whole can be summarized by the sum of its parts.
+As a linguist I operate under the assumption of homomorphism and compositionally; that form and meaning are inextricably connected and the meaning of the whole can be summarized by the sum of its parts.
 This mathematical approach is applicable to social architectures as well.

 One cannot understand a neighborhood without taking to account the places where the residents spent their time working, and one cannot analyze the factory without knowing about the its vital–literally alive–component.
 So I approach the historical sites while trying to keep in mind the economic and social forces that play between the abandonment, those that abandoned it, and those that were abandoned with it, and the cultural consequences.